Writing Plan Phases

 Writing in Speech-Language-Hearing Sciences

-Precision and clarity in conveying complex concepts and information.
-This involves using accurate terminology, defining key terms, and presenting ideas in a concise and understandable manner.
+Precision and Clarity: Effective communication in SLHS demands precision and clarity in conveying complex concepts and data, both orally and in writing.
+This involves using accurate terminology, defining key terms, and presenting information clearly and concisely that is easily understood by diverse audiences.

 Menu of Grading Criteria Used in Speech-Language-Hearing Sciences Courses